valflrt/encrypt-directory/README.md

 A simple cli program to encrypt a directory or a file, made with nodejs and typescript.

+**PLEASE BE CAREFUL, I MADE THIS PROGRAM ALONE AND CAN'T GUARANTEE THERE IS NO VULNERABILITY !
+USE AT YOUR OWN RISK !**

 - [Fencryption](#fencryption)
   - [Usage](#usage)
   - [Features](#features)